MotoSPEC provides two methods for plotting chassis math channels in data acquisition systems: Data Equations and Data Tables.

 The Data Tables must reference the same settings that were in the bike when the data was recorded.

-The Data Tabless do not simulate the effect of modifying the settings or applying changes different to those in the bike when the data was recorded.
+The Data Tables do not simulate the effect of modifying the settings or applying changes different to those in the bike when the data was recorded.

 When settings or components (for example, spring rates or linkage) have been changed, it is necessary to regenerate MotoSPEC Data Tables with the updated settings and then update the math channels in the data aq software.